williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 | 400       | Bad Request        | You've made an error in your request.           | Error message                         |
 | 403       | Forbidden          | You've exceeded rate limits or data is private. | Error message                         |
 | 404       | Not Found          | The request resource could not be found.        | Error message                         |

+### Java classes
++ **AuditWebService.class**: This class will handle all related web service requests.
+Request handlers will take in arguments that match the HTTP request parameters and return a response object.
++ **AuditManager.class**: This class will provide access to relevant data and business logic classes that are required by the AuditWebService route handlers.
+A web service class may use several manager classes to access the required data.
++ **AuditConverter.class**: This class will handle converting the objects returned by the business logic classes to a transfer object.
+Transfer objects implement the Serializable interface and can be wrapped by a Response object (i.e. JSON) to be sent back to the client.

 ## Resources
 + [OSCAR Drug REST Web Service](https://github.com/williamgrosset/OSCAR-ConCert/commit/4964b70cf4963b44cc3d2feba17d5e9b7df159a5)